LGBTQ Estate Planning in Atascocita, TX

-Estate Planning Services for LGBTQ Families in Houston
+Estate Planning Solutions for LGBTQ Families in Atascocita

-Estate planning can help you combat any issues you might face recognizing the validity of your marriage or partnership.
-If you are in a partnership, a strategy for your estate plan makes sure that health and financial decisions will fall into your partner’s hands, thus avoiding probate.
+Estate planning can help you tackle potential issues related to the recognition of your marriage or partnership.
+If you’re in a partnership, having a well-structured estate plan ensures that health and financial decisions will be entrusted to your partner, thus sidestepping probate.

-- Living trusts – appoint your spouse/partner as your trustee allowing them to manage your financial and health affairs in the event that you become incapacitated
+- Living trusts – Assign your spouse/partner as your trustee to manage your financial and health affairs if you become incapacitated

 - Asset protection